 23rd European Meeting of Environmental and Engineering Geophysics

-A practical introduction on how to apply ground-based transient electromagnetic (TEM) for mapping of groundwater resources?
+Short Course: A practical introduction on how to apply ground-based transient electromagnetic (TEM) for mapping of groundwater resources?

-In the course we will
+In the course, we will:

-- Discuss how the method and data processing works from a theoretical point of view
+- Discuss how the method and data processing works from a theoretical point of view;

-- Go into detail with best and most efficient field practice
+- Go into detail with best and most efficient field practice;

-- Discuss how to choose transmitter–receiver configuration to resolve a given target
+- Discuss how to choose transmitter–receiver configuration to resolve a given target;

-- Demonstrate modern equipment and relate the design of this equipment to field practice (we bring equipment)
+- Demonstrate modern equipment and relate the design of this equipment to field practice (we bring equipment);

-- Show examples and discuss choice of instrument configuration for mapping of salt/fresh water boundaries and aquifers
+- Show examples and discuss choice of instrument configuration for mapping of salt/fresh water boundaries and aquifers.

 Instructors will be: